Peroxidize/mongodb-foundational/README.md

 Ensure that MongoDB is installed and running on your system before executing the commands.
 You can check the MongoDB documentation for installation instructions if needed:

 - [MongoDB Installation Guide](https://www.mongodb.com/docs/manual/installation/)

-After restoring the collections, you can use tools like MongoDB Compass or the `mongo` shell to verify that the collections have been successfully imported into the `ecommerce` database.